 5.10 In April 2023 the Council introduced a banded council tax reduction scheme which aimed to simplify the understanding and processing of the previous scheme.
-Earlier this month full council approved the continuation of the scheme for 2024/25 with changes to be made to the income bands in line with changes made by the government to the benefits payable.
+Full council approved the continuation of the scheme for 2024/25 with changes to be made to the income bands in line with changes made by the government to the benefits payable.